NPEasyAPIs/mobilenet-example/README.md

 # mobilenet-example
-Example Web API for Tensorflow.js MobileNet Model
+Deploy Web API for Tensorflow.js MobileNet Model on Heroku

-Read the article on medium.com
+Read the article at https://medium.com/@aiimageclassifier/deploying-a-tensorflow-js-a61e4765aba6

 Deploy on your own Heroku App or...